-Pants

-- Standard solid black or tan khakis, fitted at the waist and extending to the ankle.
-Jeans are NOT allowed. - The following are not permitted: (1) sagging pants; (2) leggings or sweatpants; (3) holes or other designs; (4) cargo pants; (5) pajama bottoms.

-Shorts

-Solid black or tan khaki shorts, fitted at the waist and extending to the knee.
-No cargo or Athletic shorts are allowed.
-PE shorts may NOT be worn outside of the PE.

-• Skirts
+• Pants

-- Solid black or tan khaki skirts.
-May not be shorter than 3 inches above the knee. - Only solid tan, solid white, or solid black leggings may be worn under skirts; length of skirt must be the same with or without leggings.
+- Standard solid black or tan khakis or black jeans, fitted at the waist and extending to the ankle.
+No rips, holes, tears, or shreds are permitted. - The following are not permitted: (1) sagging pants; (2) leggings, tights, or sweatpants; (3) holes or other designs (pictures, rips, holes, tears, shreds, etc.); (4) pajama bottoms. - Shorts - Solid black or tan khaki shorts, fitted at the waist and not shorter than 3 inches above the knee.
+Athletic shorts are not allowed.
+No spandex/ bike shorts allowed.
+PE shorts may NOT be worn outside of the PE. - Skirts - Solid black or tan khaki uniform skirts.
+May not be shorter than 3 inches above the knee. - Only solid tan, solid white, or solid black leggings may be worn under skirts; length of skirt must be the same with or without leggings. - Athletic Skirts (athleisure) are not permitted.